North Star (sternwheeler 1897): Transit of Baillie-Grohman Canal

 The Baillie-Grohman canal had been used by a steamboat just twice before.
 Both transits were by the sternwheeler Gwendoline which passed through the canal northwards in 1893 or 1894, and then south again in 1894.
 Gwendoline was a much smaller steamboat than North Star (63.5 ft and 90 gross tons for Gwendoline compared to 130 ftand 380 gross tons for North Star).
 By 1902, the canal, which for the most part had been dug in soft earth, had sloughed in.
 Worse for North Star was that the canal included a lock, which was 100 ft feet long.
 A vessel like North Star which was 130 ft, could never have passed through the lock under normal conditions.
 North Star was also 9 inches too wide for the lock.
 Many at the time considered the task impossible.

 The Baillie-Grohman canal was only a little over a mile long, but it was in such poor condition that it took two weeks to coax North Star through it.
 The brush had overgrown the canal and the water was shallow causing the steamer to scrape bottom.
 At one point, a tree fell onto the steamer, just missing Armstrong's young daughter Ruth (for whom his steamer Ruth had been named).
 When North Star came to the lock, Armstrong solved the width problem by simply sawing 5 or 6 inches off the guards (the thick timber running along the top outside edge of a sternwheeler's hull).
 The length problem was solved differently.
 In those days, ore was packed out of mines in the Kootenay country by stuffing oxhides full of the mineral, and dragging or sliding the filled hides to the nearest steamboat landing or rail depot.
 Anderson had a number of oxhides on board North Star and he had them filled with sand and piled up to form temporary lock gates.
 He then destroyed the existing gates, and when the North Star was between the pair of temporary lock gates, he blew the forward temporary gates out with dynamite, and the steamer surged forward with the rush of water into the lower part of the canal.

 Once through the canal, a low bridge across the Columbia River blocked the vessel's path.
-Armstrong hoisted the bridge out of the way with the North Star's capstan, then replaced it once the vessel had passed by.
+Armstrong hoisted the bridge out of the way with the North Stars capstan, then replaced it once the vessel had passed by.
 North Star finally arrived at Golden on July 2, 1902, thus becoming, with Gwendoline one of the only two steamers ever to operate on both the upper Columbia and the upper Kootenay rivers.